 You will be responsible for material from CS160 and CS260, and a short list of addition readings.

-- Hinckley, Input Devices (also assigned in CS260)
+- Hinckley and Wigdor, Input Technologies and Techniques (also assigned in CS260)

 - Card, Moran and Newell, The Model Human Processor.
 Ch2 of The Psychology of Human-Computer Interaction.

-- Martin, Doing Psychology Experiments (or other readings on the scientific method and inferential statistics)
+- Martin, Doing Psychology Experiments.
+(Chapter 2 and Chapter 12 are especially relevant, but the whole book is worthwhile.
+Alternatively: other readings on the scientific method and inferential statistics.)

 - As We May Think, Vannevar Bush, The Atlantic Monthly, July 1945.